 | Commercial (high cost) | ₱19,200 | 100 kg | ₱192 | ₱195 | ₱300 |

-At current market conditions (early 2026), backyard operations with good management can achieve ₱4,500-₱8,000 profit per head.
+At current market conditions (2025-2026), backyard operations with good management can achieve ₱4,500-₱8,000 profit per head.
 Commercial operations run tighter margins but compensate with volume and consistency.
-The key variable is feed cost — a ₱2/kg increase in feed price adds roughly ₱500-₱600 to total cost per head.
+The key variable is feed cost.
+A ₱2/kg increase in feed price adds roughly ₱500-₱600 to total cost per head.

 For more on breakeven analysis, see Pig Farming Breakeven Calculator.